nodemailer/nodemailer-web/content/smtp/oauth2.md

 #### 2\.
 Custom handler {#example-2}

 This example requests a new _accessToken_ value from a custom OAuth2 handler.
-Nodemailer PRO does not attempt to generate the token by itself.
+Nodemailer does not attempt to generate the token by itself.

 ```javascript
 let transporter = nodemailer.createTransport({